 Jetwing Blue is located directly on the beach of Negombo and has four different swimming pools if you include the ones from Jetwing Beach.
 Right next to Jetwing Blue is Jetwing Beach and guest of both hotels can the facilities so if you get bored with one pool, you can go to the next one.
 The décor at Jetwing Blue is clean, contemporary and minimalist.
 I found the staff very attentive professional but also approachable.
 I really liked the salt water pools and I liked that I could choose so many pools to chill in.
 My favourite has to be the pool with the seating area within the pool, its lovely to sit relax and take in my final few hours of Sri Lanka.

-The breakfast area is over looking the beach.
+The breakfast area is overlooking the beach.
 Crows can be a problem here but Jetwing Blue are very on to it.
-The clever netting allowed me to eat breakfast in piece and I had no concerns of those crows taking my food.
+The clever netting allowed me to eat breakfast in peace and I had no concerns about those crows taking my food.
 The breakfast choices were excellent and there are many dedicated sections to choose whatever you like.
 The food is well presented and it was a nice relaxed eating environment.

 I experienced a manicure and a pedicure and I was served by two men.
-They did a very thorough job and I was very happy was the end result.
+They did a comprehensive job, and I was thrilled was the end result.
 The treatment room was clean, comfortable and I loved its relaxing setting.
 The spa itself was also very clean and it smelt lovely.
 The overall setting was excellent and it is worth booking a treatment here.

 Visiting five Jetwing hotels over the last month has been a brilliant experience.
 Each hotel stands alone with its own unique identity.
 The eco message is the same for every hotel though.
 Jetwing Blue is a great place to start or end your Sri Lanka experience.
 It is only 20 minutes away from the international airport and this is the perfect place to unwind.
 Let me take this opportunity to thank Ravi and Oshan all the staff for making our last day so memorable.
 There is one thing for sure, I will return to Sri Lanka and to Jetwing hotels.